FAQs + Rules Changes

 On the FAQ page, questions will be reviewed by Science Olympiad’s national team of experts.
 A question that rises to the level of requiring an answer shows the Science Olympiad experts that there is something written that needs more explanation, and should be noted by all students and Event Supervisors.

 Over time, there has been confusion over the weight that should be given to the answers to FAQs and the Rules Clarifications.
 While State Directors, Event Supervisors and Tournament Directors are trained to review Rules Clarifications before running a tournament, knowing that they are actual CHANGES to the rules, some forget to review the answers to the FAQs that have been asked, reviewed and posted.
-Science Olympiad will continue to make a concerted effort during the 2016-2017 season to educate our members on the importance of reviewing BOTH the Rules Clarifications (which we will be calling Rules Changes in the future), and the FAQs and their answers (which we will be calling FAQs and Answers in the future).
+Science Olympiad will continue to educate our members on the importance of reviewing BOTH the Rules Clarifications/Rules Changes, and the FAQs and their Answers.
 By reviewing the FAQs and Answers (which in many cases reveal common misunderstandings), Event Supervisors and Tournament Directors will add to their learning about the Science Olympiad event they are supervising, and be prepared to run the event armed with the latest information.